Open a Child Support Case

 - Social Security number (You can find this by reviewing old pay stubs, income tax returns, credit or loan applications, bank checking or savings accounts, insurance or health records, or military or union records.
 If you don't have one of these documents, but your name was also on the form, you can usually obtain a copy by writing to the appropriate agency.)

-- Name and address of current or most recent employer
+- Name and address of current or most recent employer of the obligor parent

 - Friends and relatives names and organizations to which the obligor parent might belong